Axalta Coating Systems Ltd (AXTA) Stock: A Closer Look at the Market Potential - News Heater

 AXTA’s Market Performance

-Axalta Coating Systems Ltd (AXTA) has experienced a 0.86% rise in stock performance for the past week, with a 0.33% rise in the past month, and a 19.88% rise in the past quarter.
-The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 1.34% for AXTA.
-The simple moving average for the past 20 days is -1.67% for AXTA’s stock, with a 9.41% simple moving average for the past 200 days.
+Axalta Coating Systems Ltd (AXTA) has seen a -0.94% fall in stock performance for the week, with a -3.21% decline in the past month and a 19.46% surge in the past quarter.
+The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.35% for AXTA.
+The simple moving average for the past 20 days is -2.66% for AXTA’s stock, with a 7.77% simple moving average for the past 200 days.

 Analysts’ Opinion of AXTA